Campsite Closure

 This is a cash only facility – we don’t have access to debit/credit cards due to the remoteness of the site.
 The rates agreed between Xa’xtsa First Nation and Recreation Sites & Trails BC have been set at:

 Camping is available on 20 or so basic sites on a first come first served basis.
-Each camp site is equiped with a picnic table and a fire ring.
-There are pit outhouses dotted throughout the camping area, and bins for recycling.
+Each camp site is equipped with a picnic table and a fire ring.
+There are pit outhouses dotted throughout the camping area.
+No garbage bins… you pack it in you pack it out!

 In keeping with the spiritual history of the hot springs, the Xa’xtsa people request that people using the pools always wear bathing suits and never consume alcohol while in the pools.